mrtstr/obsidian/statistical learning/statistical estimator.md

 having an approximation for every point in the feature space often not possible because there might not be enough/any samples in every area of the feature space.
 → assumptions needed
 ### Assumptions
-1) assumptions are needed for generalisation
+1) assumptions are needed for generalization
 	- we need an approximation for every point in the feature space (even without any training samples in the area) → assumptions needed to estimate in those regions of the feature space
 2) assumptions needed for variance reduction